aregsar/aregsarblog/blog/2020/how-laravel-facades-work-under-the-hood/index.md

 > Note: sometimes we already have access to a resolved instance of the service class.
 This instance is passed as the $name parameter to resolveFacadeInstance so it is simply returned via the line return $name; at the top of the resolveFacadeInstance method

 As stated in the previous section, once the instance is returned, the `flush` method called on the facade is called on the instance.

+> A note on the alias string returned by getFacadeAccessor.
+This is the string used to bind an alias for the Illuminate\Http\Request service class in the Laravel container.
+So that it can be resolved out of the container using that alias string.
+That is not to be confused with Facade alias strings that are short strings mapped to Facade classes so that a Facade class can be referenced using its alias string instead of requiring the fully  namespace qualified Facade class name.